phopper-pivotal/PCF-Workshop-Carfax/README.md

 The overwhelming majority of our time will be spent engaging with the technology directly!

 ## Labs
-* Pre-work
+* Cloud Foundry Basics
   * From Zero to Pushing Your First Application
+  * Binding to Cloud Foundry Services
+  * Scaling Applications
+  * Monitoring Applications
+* Spring
   * Spring Boot
   * Spring Profiles
   * Spring Actuator
   * Spring Data
   * Spring Data REST
+* Day 2 Operations
   * Monitoring Your Application
   * Operating Your Application

 ## Getting Started
 ### Pre-requisites